sphinx-doc/sphinx/Doc-3k/library/tix.rst

 .. class:: DirSelectBox()

-   The :class:`DirSelectBox` is similar to the standard Motif(TM) directory- selection box.
+   The :class:`DirSelectBox` is similar to the standard Motif(TM) directory-selection box.
 It is generally used for the user to choose a directory.
 DirSelectBox stores the directories mostly recently selected into a ComboBox widget so that they can be quickly selected again.

 .. class:: ExFileSelectBox()